eastgenomics/eggd_CANRISK_vcf/README.md

 ## What limitations does this app have?

-This assumes the provided VCF is already limited to the PRS variants list.
+This assumes the provided VCF is already limited to the PRS variants list, and contains a genotype for all those variants.

 ## This app was created by East Genomics GLH